larryheck/larryheck.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a R. S. Farmer Jr Advanced Computing Concepts Endowed Chair, Georgia Research Alliance Eminent Scholar, and Professor of Electrical & Computer Engineering at the Georgia Institute of Technology.
+I am the R. S. Farmer Jr Advanced Computing Concepts Endowed Chair, a Georgia Research Alliance Eminent Scholar, and a Professor of Electrical & Computer Engineering at the Georgia Institute of Technology.
 I am also affiliated with the Machine Learning Center (ML@GT), and an adjunct Professor in the School of Interactive Computing.

 I am interested in next generation <span class="font-weight-bold">Virtual Assistants</span>, <span class="font-weight-bold">Conversational AI</span>, and <span class="font-weight-bold">Natural Language and Speech Processing</span>.
 My research goal is to create an autonomous <span class="font-weight-bold">digital human</span> that can freely communicate with humans in <span class="font-weight-bold">open, mixed-reality</span> domains.